 BelgiumSeamlessly fusing the old and the new, Belgium stays in tune with the times while not letting go of its Medieval poise.
 Hip cafes and design boutiques mingle with UNESCO World Heritage Sites in the cities (most notably in the iconic Bruges, once world’s most important commercial hub), the North Sea offers up attractive sandy beaches, while the country’s south remains idyllically rural.
 Beer flows ceaselessly here, paired with the Belgian national dish “moules-frites” (mussels and fries), followed by a dessert of celebrated Belgian chocolates.

-It is only fair to say that the places that stir all your senses and that creep under your skin are extremely rare.
-These are the places that pluck your heartstrings, yet whose secrets you can’t unlock completely.
+Places that stir all your senses and that pluck your heartstrings are extremely rare.
+These are the places that touch you deeply, yet whose secrets you can’t unlock completely.
 Bruges happens to be such a unique place.
 Cultural and artistic, cosmopolitan, unashamedly Burgundian, mysteriously medieval, and a Unesco World Heritage site to boot.
-Strolling along Bruges’ alleys, picturesque canals and verdant ramparts you cannot but fall hopelessly in love with her elegant mysteriousness.
+Strolling along the narrow alleys, picturesque canals and verdant ramparts you cannot help but fall hopelessly in love with its elegant mysteriousness.

 Brussels, a city that continues to surprise and move you.
 This city-region-capital of 500 million Europeans is waiting to share its treasures with you.
 It’s a fair bet that its stormy history is the reason for its open-mindedness, warmth and friendliness.
 You’ll feel right at home in Brussels!
 As well as its historic monuments, Brussels has so much to share with you: its comic strip speech bubbles, its Art Nouveau façades, the talent of its stylists and designers, its delicacies and its surrealism, which can be found on every street corner.